xiangui33423/assassyn/README.md

-# Event-driven Architectural for Electrical Design Automation
+# Event-driven Architecture for Electrical Design Automation

 This project is aimed at developing a new programming paradigm for describing hardware.
 The ultimate goal is to unify the hardware model (simulation), register-transfer-level (RTL)